shopware5/shopware/UPGRADE-5.4.md

 * Added new configuration to set shopware store timeout and connection_timeout
 * Added JS, less and theme template files to md5 filecheck
 * Added OpenSans woff2-Files to responsive fonts
+* Added button to the customer backend module to unlock a locked customer

 ### Changes